pderichs/sublime_rubocop/readme.md

 ## What can it do for you?

 By default, the plugin marks RuboCop issues right in the view when you open or save a Ruby file.

 Additionally you can run RuboCop from the ST menu in many ways.
 For example you can perform a RuboCop check on all files of the current project to get a general overview.
 The issues will be listed inside the Sublime output window, so you can easily navigate to each of them.

+You can also run the RuboCop auto correction for the current file from the Sublime Text menu.

 ### ST2